Skip links

 What We Do

-Years ago, and at the urging of a missionary, a group of concerned U.S. citizens raised funds and built a medical facility in the remote village of Akot, South Sudan.
-In a few short years, the facility was abandoned by the US nonprofit to whom it was entrusted.
-In these years of neglect, the facility has fallen into disrepair and disuse.
-This resulted in many preventable deaths, mostly in children from malaria.
-Conditions have worsened in the area for a multitude of reasons, including the influx of migrants from the north.
-Around 800 are now living adjacent to the facility in the temporary shelters you can see in the attached video.
+In 2005, at the urging of a missionary, a group of concerned U.S. citizens raised funds and built a medical facility in the remote village of Akot, South Sudan.
+In a few short years, the facility was abandoned by the U.S. nonprofit to whom it had been entrusted.
+During the ensuing years of neglect, the facility fell into disrepair and disuse.
+The absence of a functional medical facility resulted in many preventable deaths, mostly in children from malaria.

-The US nonprofit, Hope and Health Akot South Sudan, was formed to support renovations and operations of this vital resource, all in cooperation with the South Sudan Lake State Ministry of Health.
+The U.S. nonprofit, Hope and Health Akot South Sudan (HHASS), in cooperation with the South Sudan Lake State Ministry of Health, was formed to support the revitalization of the medical mission facility.

 Jeffery Deal and Team